 – Secretary-General of the National Trades Union Congress (NTUC), Mr Lim Swee Say.
 (Source: Straits Times)

-This statement though simple, speaks volumes about the fundamental values of how every both employers and worker are essential in contributing to the organization’s success.
+This statement though simple, speaks volumes about the fundamental values of how every both employer and worker are essential in contributing to the organization’s success.

 Elaine finds treating workers as part of the team rather than subordinates helps in forging a closer bond.
 “I encourage them to come to me if ever they need help so that we can analyse together what could be done.
 I try to the best of my ability to listen and try to fulfill their personal needs.”

 Best Companies For Mums